-For example, a man who likes you may try to emphasize the things you have in common or may be interested in your hobbies to learn more about you.
+For example, if a guy likes you they may try to emphasize the things you have in common, post pictures or send you messages relating to your interests on social media, or may be interested in your hobbies to learn more about you.
 If you notice him trying to relate to you, it could signify that he wants to get to know you better.

 What To Do Next

 Playing detective to pick up on signals that someone may or may not be interested in you may only lead so far.
 At some point, you may choose to take action if you want to find out for sure.
 While it can feel scary, you may tell the guy you like how you feel and ask if the interest is mutual.

 Having your affection reciprocated can be an exciting experience.
 However, if the guy shows you he's not interested, you can still be proud of yourself for communicating how you felt and taking a risk.
 You might choose to see it as a learning experience that equips you with new skills for next time.